skybluapp/skyblu/README.md

 To use this app, a Google Maps API key must be provided.
 This should be put in the local.properties file as follows:
     GOOGLE_MAPS_API_KEY = [Your Google Maps Api Key]

+A google play services JSON file containing a Firebase API key is also required forfirebase integration.
+The app will not run properly without this!

 Thank you for taking the time to check out this project :)